mistakster/grunt-svg2string/README.md

 ## Release History

+* 0.1.4 (24-Aug-2014): Add option to convert set of SVG files into symbols.
 * 0.1.3 (12-Aug-2014): Replace multiple continuous space characters with one space.
 * 0.1.2 (25-Jul-2014): Introduce sanitized filename in the templates.
 * 0.1.1 (24-Jul-2014): Maximum length of the line includes quotes and plus sign now.